With the combination of a small number of people + software + servers and robots

 I could go on and on about such-and-such a time or such-and-such a thing I did.

-He was a very beloved person, so everyone naturally gathered around, wiped their cheeks at his little backside with his many gifts, and waved at him until he finished a brisk ride up a gentle slope on his rain-shielded bicycle.
+He was a very beloved person, so everyone naturally gathered around, wiped their cheeks at his little backside with his many gifts, and waved at him as he rode his rain-shielded bicycle briskly up the gentle slope.

 It wasn't so much work as play.